AudeAllen/Pands-Project/README.md

 I will include correlation and regression analysis in my analysis.
 I am going to be using Visual Studio Code to write my python code and readme files.
 I had some trouble downloading Jupyter Notebook so I will be doing all of my commenting and descriptions of my code and graphs in my README file.
 The main python script is called analysis.py.
-I hope my analysis of this dataset will help give me more insight and knowledge of python and off machine learning.
+I hope my analysis of this dataset will help give me more insight and knowledge of python and also machine learning.